 Have you ever struggled to get past a vague sense of hurt, or a gut-wrenching life experience?
 People sometimes feel stuck with the same old job, the same pain or fear, or the same daily grind.
 Maybe, deep down, you feel you’re not good enough, worthy, or capable of a better life.
 Such self-limiting behaviors may be after-effects of trauma.
 A therapeutic treatment to heal deep trauma is Eye Movement Desensitization and Reprocessing, or EMDR.Continue reading

 Chances are, many of you reading this have experienced sexual violence or know someone who has.
 Unfortunately, intense shame around sex confuses the path to healing for many people who have experienced trauma.

 Self-care is one of the most important aspects of living a full life!
 It is a much needed strength to learn in healing trauma.
 Unfortunately, many trauma-survivors struggle to see their own needs for self-care.

-I just saw Dear Evan Hansen on Broadway.
+In 2018 I saw Dear Evan Hansen on Broadway.
 As a therapist, I’m so excited to see a Broadway musical explore the world of social anxiety and mental illness with such care.
-What a remarkable show!
+In 2019, the show is scheduled to tour through over 30 cities in the USA and Canada.
 I admire Dear Evan Hansen for presenting mental health issues and the stigma around them, with humanity and compassion.
 Continue reading

 Accepting change can be especially challenging for trauma survivors.
 Since my office has recently moved upstairs in the same building – presenting change – it’s a great time to talk about it!
 Dealing with change can offer meaningful challenges and opportunities especially for trauma survivors.
 Continue reading